What is clinical research?

 An objective: double clinical trials

 In the coming years, Imagine is focused on the goal of doubling the number of clinical trials within the reference centers for rare diseases to eventually double the therapeutic solutions.

-Today, 61 therapeutic solutions are being tested in the labs at Imagine, in the pre-clinical or clinical stages, in the hope that they will be successfully concluded in the next 2 to 5 years in aid of more than 100 rare diseases targeted by these solutions.
+Today, more than 60 therapeutic solutions are being tested in the labs at Imagine, in the pre-clinical or clinical stages, in the hope that they will be successfully concluded in the next 2 to 5 years in aid of more than 100 rare diseases targeted by these solutions.